-Due to current circumstances regarding the COVID-19 virus, we are currently operating a limited service and response times are longer than normal.
+Due to current circumstances regarding the COVID-19 pandemic, we are currently operating a limited service and response times are longer than normal.

 All of our services and latest information are available on our website using the main navigation or found on our dedicated COVID-19 FAQ page.
-If you can’t find the information you need, the fastest way to get hold of us is to email us at register@GasSafeRegister.co.uk.
-For consumers who are unable to use our website, the Gas Safety Advice line is available 9am-5pm on 0800 300 363 where we will aim to respond to you as soon as we are able.
+If you can’t find the information you need, the fastest way to get hold of us is to email email@example.com or you can call us on 0800 408 5500.

 Due to the ongoing COVID-19 situation, some engineers have had their qualifications temporarily extended whilst lockdown and social distancing measures are in place.
 To avoid any confusion, please use the ‘Check A Business’ function to ensure the business and engineer you’re employing is qualified and registered.

 Take a look at our most frequently asked questions.
 If your enquiry is not listed, please use the menu tabs or search bar above for more information about the subject you’re looking for.

 Gas Safe Register is the official gas registration body for the United Kingdom, Isle of Man and Guernsey.
 It replaced CORGI registration and by law all gas engineers must be on the Gas Safe Register.
 Our role is to act as a licensing body.

 The register (and all services associated with it) is operated on behalf of the relevant Health and Safety Authority for each region in which it operates – i.e. Great Britain, Northern Ireland, Isle of Man and Guernsey.
 As part of this we also investigate reports of illegal and unsafe gas work.
 When we investigate these cases the information we gather is passed on to the relevant authority which has the power to prosecute.